 Tsukihime Remake – A Blue Piece of Glass Moon

-The game has not been released in English and Nasu has asked for the game to not be spoiled so without giving away any details, the game is not just a remake but a complete reimagining of the original game from the ground up similar to the Final Fantasy VII Remake.
+The game has not been released in English and Nasu has asked for the game not to be spoiled so without giving any details away, the game is not just a remake but a complete reimagining of the original game from the ground up similar to the Final Fantasy VII Remake.
 While the overall plot is the same certain scenarios have been changed including new characters being added, old characters being removed, and vastly different plot points.
 The remake also does not have any h-scenes in it, which I’m fine with.

 This game currently only covers the Near Side of the Moon Routes (Arcueid and Ciel).
 While this may be seen as a turn-off after 10 years of waiting, it is important to remember that with the original game, the Far Side routes were released after Near Side and they were only compiled together later.

-It is honestly a shame that the game has not gotten an official release outside Japan.
-I can understand why the originals haven’t as they were released in the early 2000s when visuals novels really didn’t leave Japan.
-Times have changed though and visual novels have been translated far more regularly, etching out a small niche overseas.
-If popular VNs like Dangaronpa, The Science Adventure Series, and The When They Cry series can make it over, I don’t see why Tsukihime can’t.
+As of this article, the game has not gotten an official release outside Japan which is a crying shame.
+I can understand why the original wasn’t since it was released in the early 2000s when visual novels didn’t really leave Japan but times have changed.
+Visual novels have been translated far more regularly, etching out a small but growing niche overseas.
+If popular VNs like Dangaronpa, The Science Adventure Series, and Higurashi can make it over, I don’t see why Tsukihime can’t.